AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 Who Should Be Tested for Hepatitis?

-It is important to test people with symptoms or exposure to hepatitis as well as people at high risk such as illegal drug users and people with sex apart from the partners.
+It is important to test people with symptoms or exposure to all types as well as people at high risk such as illegal drug users and people with sex apart from the partners.
 There is a high prevalence of chronic hepatitis individuals of Asian heritage, and they should also be tested.
-It is estimated the 10% of Asians living in the U.S. have chronic hepatitis that probably has been present from birth.
+It is estimated the 10% of Asians living in the U.S. have chronic types that probably has been present from birth.

 What If You Test Positive for Hepatitis?

 If testing result reveals that you have viral hepatitis there are certain steps to prevent your passing the viruses to family, friends and the people whom you live with.
-Washing the hands helps prevent transmission of hepatitis A. Not sharing needles, razors, nail cutters, or toothbrushes also will reduce transmission of viral hepatitis.
-Everyone must be vaccinated against hepatitis B.
+Washing the hands helps prevent transmission of type A. Not sharing needles, razors, nail cutters, or toothbrushes also will reduce transmission of viral hepatitis.
+Everyone must be vaccinated against type B.

 Chronic Hepatitis C Treatment